decred/dcrdex/docs/wiki/Localization-and-Translation.md

 2. Notification strings (client/core/locale_ntfn.go)
 3. JavaScript strings (client/webserver/site/src/js/locales.js)

-If you decide to do the following for a different language, please see <https://github.com/decred/dcrdex/wiki/Contribution-Guide> for help with the github workflow.
+If you decide to do the following for a different language, please see the [Contribution Guide](https://github.com/decred/dcrdex/wiki/Contribution-Guide) for help with the github workflow.

 ## Step 1 - HTML

-The HTML strings involved creating [client/webserver/locales/zh-cn.go](https://github.com/decred/dcrdex/blob/master/client/webserver/locales/zh-cn.go), which contains a `var ZhCN map[string]string` that provides a translation for a string identified by a certain key.
-The translation is not of the key itself, but of the corresponding English string in the `EnUS` map in <https://github.com/decred/dcrdex/blob/master/client/webserver/locales/en-us.go>.
-The name of this file should be a [BCP 47 language tag](https://www.w3.org/International/articles/bcp47/), preferably the "language-region" form.
+To create or update the HTML translations, create or modify the appropriate dictionary in the `client/webserver/locales` directory.
+These dictionaries map HTML template keys to translations.
+New or modified entries should use the translation in the English dictionary (`var EnUS` in the file `en-us.go`) as the source text.
+The goal is to duplicate entries for all keys in the English dictionary.

-The new HTML strings map must then be listed in <https://github.com/decred/dcrdex/blob/master/client/webserver/locales/locales.go> with an appropriate language tag.
+When creating a dictionary for a new language, use the BCP 47 language tag to construct the file's name.
+Then new language's HTML strings map must then be listed in [client/webserver/locales/locales.go](https://github.com/decred/dcrdex/blob/master/client/webserver/locales/locales.go) with an appropriate language tag.

 ## Step 2 - Notifications

+To update the notification translations, add or modify the translation in the appropriate locale dictionary map (e.g `originLocale`, `ptBR`, etc) in the [`client/core/locale_ntfn.go`](https://github.com/decred/dcrdex/blob/master/client/core/locale_ntfn.go) file.
+These dictionaries maps notification keys to translations.
+New or modified entries should use the translation in the English dictionary (`var originLocale map[Topic]*translation` in the file `locale_ntfn.go`) as the source text.
+The goal is to duplicate entries for all keys in the English dictionary.

-The notification strings involved editing [client/core/locale_ntfn.go](https://github.com/decred/dcrdex/blob/master/client/core/locale_ntfn.go) with a new `var zhCN map[Topic]*translation`.
-These translations correspond to the English strings in the `originLocale` map in the same file.
+When creating a dictionary for a new language, use the BCP 47 language tag to construct the map name and it's translations should correspond to the English strings in the `originLocale` map in the same file.

 Note how in **client/core/locale_ntfn.go** there are "printf" specifiers like `%s` and `%d`.
 These define the formatting for various runtime data, such as integer numbers, identifier strings, etc.  Because sentence structure varies between languages the order of those specifiers can be explicitly defined like `%[3]s` (the third argument given to printf in the code) instead of relying on the position of those specifiers in the formatting string.
 This is necessary because the code that executes the printing always provides the values in a particular order, which may not be the same order in a translated string.